 About Geotrust, Inc.

-Symantec operates two segments: Enterprise Security and Consumer Cyber Safety, which split revenue 51%-49%, respectively.
+Prior to the Broadcom sale, NortonLifeLock operates two segments: Enterprise Security and Consumer Cyber Safety.

 The Enterprise Security portfolio clusters under the Integrated Cyber Defense (ICD) Platform, which unifies cloud and on-premises security to provide advanced threat and information protection across endpoints, networks, email, and cloud applications.

-Mountain View, California-based Symantec has operations in more than 45 countries throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.
+Tempe, Arizona-based NortonLifeLock has operations throughout the Americas, Europe, the Middle East, Africa, Asia Pacific/Japan, and Latin America.

 Sales and Marketing

-Symantec sells its products through an array of channels that include its direct sales force, distributors, resellers, computer manufacturers, and systems integrators.
-Its consumer products are sold to consumers through the company's e-commerce platform as well as through distributors, direct marketers, ISPs, wireless carriers, and retailers.
+NortonLifeLock sells its products through an array of channels that include its direct sales force, distributors, and resellers.
+Its consumer products are sold to consumers through the company's e-commerce platform, and indirectly through partner relationships with retailers, telecom service providers, hardware original equipment manufacturers (OEMs), and employee benefit providers.

 Symantec's revenue has been uneven over the past five years, reflecting a string of acquisitions and divestitures.